commschamp/CommsDSL-Specification/fields/enum.md

 Every **&lt;validValue&gt;** supports extra properties:
 - **description** - Extra description and documentation on how to use the value.
-- **displayName** - String specifying how to name the field in various analysis tools.
+- **displayName** - String specifying how to name the value in various analysis tools.
 - **sinceVersion** - Version of the protocol when the value was introduced.
 - **deprecated** - Version of the protocol when the value was deprecated.